Skip navigation

 • Delandistrogene moxeparvovec

 The use of steroids and the lack of physical activity can lead to excessive weight gain.
 Activity is encouraged.
-Inactivity (such as bedrest) can make the muscle disease worse.
+Inactivity (such as bedrest) can make the muscle condition worse.
 Physical therapy may help to maintain muscle strength and function.
 Speech therapy is often needed.

 Other treatments may include: